What is ENHERTU?

 This is called median progression-free survival.

-A median is the middle number in a set of numbers.
+A median is the middle number in a set of numbers.‡

 †Patients received physician’s choice of chemotherapy.
 Out of 184 patients, 94 received eribulin, 37 received capecitabine, 19 received gemcitabine, 19 received nab-paclitaxel, and 15 received paclitaxel.

-- 331 people who were HR+ and who were treated with ENHERTU lived a median of 10.1 months without their cancer growing or spreading compared to 5.4 months for 163 people who were treated with chemotherapy
+- 331 people who were HR+ and who were treated with ENHERTU lived a median of 10.1 months without their cancer growing or spreading compared to; 5.4 months for 163 people who were treated with chemotherapy

-‡Not statistically significant.
+§Not statistically significant.
 Statistical significance describes a mathematical measure of difference between groups.
 The difference is statistically significant if it is greater than what might be expected to happen by chance alone.

-People treated with ENHERTU were alive a median of 23.4 months vs 16.8 months for those who received chemotherapy†§
+People treated with ENHERTU were alive a median of 23.4 months vs 16.8 months for those who received chemotherapy†||

 In people who had either HR+ or HR- HER2-low mBC

-§224 out of 373 people treated with ENHERTU were alive; 94 out of 184 people treated with chemotherapy were alive.
+||At the time of follow-up, 224 (60.1%) of 373 people treated with ENHERTU were alive; 94 (51.1%) of 184 people treated with chemotherapy were alive; median follow-up was 18.4 months.

-||Median overall survival is the length of time, from either the date of diagnosis or the start of treatment, that half the patients in a group are still alive.
+¶Median overall survival is the length of time, from either the date of diagnosis or the start of treatment, that half the patients in a group are still alive.

 In people who had either HR+ or HR- HER2-low mBC